 #23 Wander the Gardens at Villa Bottini

-The villa dates to the 16th century, but it was left abandoned for some years before it was purchased by Elisa Bonaparte (Napoleon’s sister) in the early 1800s.
-In the subsequent years, the villa and grounds were renovated and enhanced.
-The property passed through the hands of many wealthy families until the city of Lucca obtained it.
+This villa dates to the 16th century, but was left abandoned for some years before it was purchased by Elisa Bonaparte (Napoleon’s sister) in the early 1800s.

-Today, Villa Bottini is a cultural center and the site of many Lucca events and functions – like the summertime open-air cinema.
+Today, Villa Bottini is a cultural center and the site of many events and functions – like the summertime open-air cinema.
 During the day, the gardens are typically open to the public for free.

-Established in 1820, the Orto Botanical Garden is one of the Lucca top attractions.
-Although small, the garden boasts a pond (complete with turtles, lily pads and a legend), an arboretum and a greenhouse.
-There is a fee to enter the Lucca Botanic Garden, but a combo ticket is available including entry to the towers.
+Established in 1820, the Orto Botanical Garden is a Lucca top attraction.
+Although small, it boasts a pond (complete with turtles, lily pads and a legend), an arboretum and a greenhouse.

 More Things To Do in Lucca, Italy